 - Proposed organizational guidelines (constitution).

-- Each student club and organization must have a staff advisor.
+- Each student club and organization must have an advisor who is a college employee--manager, faculty or classified staff.
 It is the responsibility of the students to find a staff member willing to act in this capacity.

 - It is the function of the advisor to provide assistance and direction to the student organization.